rancher/rancher.github.io/rancher/configuration/environments/index.md

 In order to delete an environment, you will need to first deactivate it.
 All registries, balancers and API keys created in the environment will be removed from Rancher.

-> **Note:** When deleting an environment, the hosts will not be removed from the cloud providers, so please make sure to check your cloud provider after deleting an environment.
+> **Note:** When deleting an environment, as of v0.37.0, the hosts **will** be removed from the cloud providers.
+Prior to v0.37.0, the hosts were **not** removed, so please make sure to check your cloud provider after deleting an environment.

 ### Editing Members